Hanway Cumming

 Colonel-Commandant Hanway Robert Cumming, (9 October 1867 – 5 March 1921) was an officer in the British Army.

-Cumming fought in the Second Boer War, and in France during the First World War, commanding the 110th Brigade from 16 March 1918 until the Armistice.
+Cumming fought in the Second Boer War, and in France during the First World War.

+On 16 March 1918 he succeeded Douglas Edward Cayley in command of the 37th Division's 110th Infantry Brigade and was granted the temporary rank of brigadier general whilst so employed.
+He was in command until after the Armistice with Germany on 11 November.
 He was awarded the Distinguished Service Order in the 1917 Birthday Honours and appointed an Officer in the French Legion of Honour.

-During the Irish War of Independence, Cumming was commander of British troops in County Kerry.
-He was killed at the Clonbanin Ambush, and was possibly the highest-ranking British officer to be killed in that war.
+During the Irish War of Independence, Cumming, promoted on 1 January 1919 to brevet colonel, was placed on half-pay on 29 April 1919 after relinquishing command of the 110th Brigade and became commander of British troops in County Kerry.
+He was killed, aged 53, at the Clonbanin Ambush, and was possibly the highest-ranking British officer to be killed in that war.

+His body was cremated in England at Golders Green Crematorium.